-Lately, I’ve been reading a lot more about the dreaded DRE – Digital Rectal Exam.
-While I understand that guys feel uncomfortable with the exam and some doctors say, it’s not necessary, it can still help, right?
-The answer is yes.
-So…in this quick article, I’m going to throw my support behind getting a DRE and a PSA at the same time.
+Lately, I’ve been reading a lot about the dreaded DRE – digital rectal exam.
+While I understand that guys feel uncomfortable with the exam and that some doctors say it is not necessary, it can still help.
+In this quick article, I am going to throw my support behind getting a DRE and a PSA at the same time.

 What is the DRE?

 The DRE is a test that allows the doctor to check out the lower rectum and pelvic area for health problems.
-Some of the problems may include prostate cancer, abnormal masses in the anus and for women–uterine/ ovarian cancer.
-Women may get a DRE as a part of a comprehensive pelvic examination.
+Some of these problems may include prostate cancer or abnormal masses in the anus.

-You really don’t have to do anything to get ready either.
-No fasting or anything like that but, if you have hemorrhoids, you should let the doctor know.
+If you have hemorrhoids, I think it's good to let the doctor know before you get a DRE.
 While the test only takes a few minutes, letting the doctor know should make the procedure more comfortable for you.

-To start the exam, the doctor will insert a single, gloved finger into your butt.
+To start the exam, the doctor will insert a single, gloved finger into your anus.
 Most doctors will ask you to take a deep breath to help you relax as the test starts.
-Then, the doctor will note the size of the prostate and look for bumps, texture differences and other oddities.
-To end, the doctor will also feel along the wall of the rectum for problems as well.
-After a couple of minutes, it’s over.
-Done…that’s it.
+Then the doctor will note the size of the prostate and look for bumps, texture differences, and other oddities.

-The one question most guys have is ‘will it hurt?’
+The one question most people have is "Will it hurt?"
 If your prostate is naturally large, you may feel some discomfort during the test.
-Actual “pain” is a rare occurrence during the test.
-For the large majority of men, they can go back to their regular activities right after the test.
+Actual pain is rare.
+Many men can go back to their regular activities right after the test.